pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 ## How to implement optimistic locking in Rails?
 It's fairly simple and straightforward to implement optimistic locking in Rails as ActiveRecord provides a built-in mechanism.

-By adding a lock_version column to any ActiveRecord model, Rails will automatically check this column before updating a record.
-Every update operation on the record increments the lock_version column value.
-If a record is instantiated twice, it will raise a StaleObjectError for the last saved record if the first record is already updated.
+By adding a `lock_version` column to any ActiveRecord model, Rails will automatically check this column before updating a record.
+Every update operation on the record increments the `lock_version` column value.
+If a record is instantiated twice, it will raise a `StaleObjectError` for the last saved record once the first record is updated.

 From our earlier example:
 ```